mcc-us/bookkeeping/_pages/1-glossary.md

 46. *Transposition*: Accidentally **Switching the order of digits** in a number.

 47. *Trial Balance*: A list of transactions and accounts after posting entries, **Debits MUST EQUAL Credits**.

+48. *Worksheet*: A form used to gather all data needed at the end of an accounting period to prepare financial statements.